GUIDE 2025

 Administration Guide

-For complex enterprise software, a team of IT professionals working under an administrator manages day-to-day operational issues such as adding new users, providing access rights, and taking data backups.
+For complex enterprise software, IT professionals working under an administrator handle daily operational tasks, such as adding new users, managing access rights, and performing data backups.

-An administration guide contains all the relevant instructions administrators and their teams require for configuring and maintaining the software.
+An administration guide provides the instructions administrators and their teams need to configure and maintain the software.

-Software companies develop administration guides for complex business software that will be used by hundreds of thousands of employees.
-Such software usually has a server-client architecture: the “server software” runs on a server or a group of servers, and employees access the servers through “client software” installed on their official desktops, laptops, and mobile devices.
+These guides are often developed for large-scale business software used by thousands of employees.
+Such software typically follows a server-client architecture, where the “server software” operates on one or multiple servers, and employees access it via “client software” installed on their desktops, laptops, or mobile devices.

-The following example is taken from the Polycom UC Software administrator guide.
+The following example is taken from the Polycom UC Software administrator’s guide.
 It shows the steps required to change the administration password on an IP phone.

 Polycom administration guide